 There are not many photos of Dick York in his final years as he passed away quite young, but we remember him as Darrin Stephens on Bewitched from seasons 1 to 5.
 Most of York’s acting career took place long before he even starred in Bewitched, in TV series like Studio One in Hollywood (1956-1958) and The Millionaire (1958-1960).
 He got his start when a Chicago nun saw his vocal potential.
 As a result, he could bring a lot of experience to his roles.
 That is, if he could bring himself to the set.
 Back in 1959, York was shooting the movie Condura.
 There, he experienced a major back injury.
 It never really went away, so he barely made it to set — and even auditions — for Bewitched.
 Eventually, he and the show had to part ways.

 By that point, York fell into a bad place.
 He’d become bedridden for 18 months.
 Eventually, he became flat-out broke while suffering from emphysema.
 Quitting all his addictive substances cold turkey, he tried an ’80s comeback through Fantasy Island.
-The last role he held was in the TV movie High School U.S.A. in 1984.
-Even though he didn’t fully get his comeback, he founded Acting for Life, a private charity to help the homeless.
+The last role he had was in the TV movie High School U.S.A. in 1984.
+Even though he never really had the opportunity for a comeback, he founded Acting for Life, a private charity to help the homeless.
 He passed away in 1992 after battling emphysema for years.

 Dick Sargent (Darrin Stephens, ‘Bewitched’ seasons 6-8)